Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam/workflow.rst

   stop

-* Step 3: use the ESA BEAM Toolbox Level 3 Binning processor to generated the daily binned products.
+**Step 3** use the ESA BEAM Toolbox Level 3 Binning processor to generated the daily binned products.
 This step is run with several tasks in parallel, each task dealing with one day of data.

 .. uml::